TickTeam/guide-tt/android_app/4_how_should_i_do_if_i_forgot_my_password.md

 ### What should I do if I forgot my password?

-1.Tap “Forgot Password” in the page you sign in TickTick.
+1. On the sign-in page, tap “Forgot Password”.

-2.Enter your email address in the next page.
+2. A new page will appear asking for your email address, so enter your email address in the text field.

-3.Tap “Reset Password” and an email will be sent to your email box.
+3. Tap “Reset Password” and an email will be sent to the email address you entered in the text field.

-4.Check the email and follow the instruction to retrieve your password.
+4. Check your email and follow the instructions to retrieve your password.